1 min read

 Health Care Power of Attorney and Funeral Decisions for Domestic Partners

 When it comes to funerals and burial issues, domestic partners can name a person, such as the domestic partner, as their agent to make decisions about how to handle their remains either through burial or cremation, if a religious service will be held and, if so, what type of memorial it will be.
-Without such written designation, a domestic partner may have no impute over blood relatives as to your burial or cremation.
+Without such written designation, a domestic partner may have no impute over blood relatives regarding your burial or cremation.

 Click here to view Estate Planning Considerations for Domestic Partners.